 3. Actionability: the Index aims to be a practical tool that will help leaders and practitioners in government, business and civil society to implement policies and programs that will drive faster social progress.
 To achieve that goal, we measure outcomes in a granular way that links to practice.
 The Index has been structured around 12 components and 54 distinct indicators.
 The framework allows us to not only provide an aggregate country score and ranking, but also supports granular analyses of specific areas of strength and weakness.
 Transparency of measurement using a comprehensive framework helps change-makers identify and act upon the most pressing issues in their societies.

 4. Relevance to all countries: our aim is to create a holistic measure of social progress that encompasses the health of societies.
 Most previous efforts have focused on the poorest countries, for understandable reasons.
 But knowing what constitutes a healthy society for higher-income countries is indispensable in charting a course to get there.

 These design principles are the foundation for our conceptual framework that defines social progress in an inclusive and comprehensive way.
 We define social progress as the capacity of a society to meet the basic human needs of its citizens, establish the building blocks that allow citizens and communities to enhance and sustain the quality of their lives, and create the conditions for all individuals to reach their full potential.
 This definition reflects an extensive and critical review and synthesis of both academic and practitioner literature in a wide range of development topics.

-1 / Basic Human Needs: Does a country provide for its people’s most essential needs?
+1 / Does a country provide for its people’s most essential needs?

-2 / Foundations of Wellbeing: Are the building blocks in place for individuals and communities to enhance and sustain wellbeing?
+2 / Are the building blocks in place for individuals and communities to enhance and sustain wellbeing?

-3 / Opportunity: Is there opportunity for all individuals to reach their full potential?
+3 / Is there opportunity for all individuals to reach their full potential?

-For more detailed treatment of the methodology used to create the Social Progress Index, please see the Appendix of our inaugural report.
+For more detailed treatment of the methodology used to create the Social Progress Index, please see the Social Progress Index 2014 Methodological Report.